24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 21. EVENING MEAL AT ZOI

-Zoi is an excellent option for an upmarket evening meal on the Riva, the terrace and views alone are reasons for visiting!
+Zoi is an excellent option for an upmarket evening meal on the Riva, the terrace and views alone are reasons for visiting, it’s one of the best restaurants in Split!

 In my experience, the service is attentive and the Mediterranean menu is definitely a crowd pleaser – even though there’s not too much choice as it’s à la carte!
 You’ll need to reserve ahead for Zoi!